-Where: Universal Studios Singapore, 8 Sentosa Gateway, Singapore 098269
+Universal Studios Singapore, Resorts World Sentosa, 8 Sentosa Gateway, Singapore 098269

 You don’t have to travel by plane to have a change of scene in the Little Red Dot.
 Oh no, there are plenty of fabulous islands just waiting to be explored and most within an easy ferry trip.
 Step back in time with a visit to Pulau Ubin to discover Singapore of days gone by and the last surviving kampong.
 After pristine sandy beaches?
 Have Lazarus Island on your list.
 Keen to avoid a ferry?
 Coney Island is an easy peasy stroll along Punggol Promenade Nature Walk and a super fun day out with the kids!

 Given the abundance of lush green spaces in Singapore, you’d be forgiven for not realising that it’s a teeming metropolis of almost 5.5 million people.
 Our favourite green oasis, the Singapore Botanic Gardens, is Singapore’s first UNESCO World Heritage Site.
 Wander through the lush tropical rainforest, through the spectacular National Orchid Garden and gander at the resident swans and turtles.
-Don’t miss the lovely Jacob Ballas Children’s Garden (closed Mondays) for the most awesome treehouse slide (don’t forget your bucket and spade for the sandpit).
+Don’t miss the lovely Jacob Ballas Children’s Garden (closed Mondays) for the most awesome treehouse slide (don’t forget your bucket and spade for the sandpit) and the newest COMO Adventure Grove playground.
 Check our guide for the perfect day out at Botanic Gardens!

 Treat your fam to a bird’s eye view of Singapore from aboard the Singapore Flyer.
 As the world’s second-tallest Ferris wheel, it has a somewhat circus appeal to little kids (and is rather exciting for us too!).
 You’ll have fun pointing out the Lion City’s iconic sights, from Marina Bay Sands to Merlion Park and beyond.